VMware Horizon 7.13.3 Composer

 There are several options for persisting user profile settings when the user logs off:

-• VMware Dynamic Environment Manager (DEM) – DEM is a very configurable product that is generally preferred over Persona and Microsoft Roaming Profiles.
+• Dynamic Environment Manager (DEM) – DEM is a very configurable product that is generally preferred over Persona and Microsoft Roaming Profiles.
 It works on both virtual desktops and Remote Desktop Session Hosts.

 • In Horizon 2006 (8.0) and newer, DEM Personalization features are available in all editions of Horizon.

-• VMware Dynamic Environment Manager (DEM) is the new name for VMware User Environment Manager (UEM).
+• Dynamic Environment Manager (DEM) is the new name for User Environment Manager (UEM).
 VMware renamed User Environment Manager 9.9 and newer to DEM to avoid confusion with Workspace ONE Unified Endpoint Management (also UEM), which is actually AirWatch mobility management.
 User Environment Manager is sometimes called “little UEM”, while AirWatch is sometimes called “big UEM”.

 • DEM persists settings for specific applications instead of persisting the entire profile.
 Saved application settings are stored in separate .zip files (aka profile archives) for each application so you can restore one .zip file without affecting the other .zip files.
 Many of these DEM profile archive .zip files can be restored to multiple operating system versions, whereas other monolithic profile solutions are tied to a specific operating system version.